NicoHood/SerialProtocol/README.md

    25-30 =6 11(0) 6 blocks + bit #31 is zero
    31    =7 11(1) 6 blocks + bit #31 is one
    */

    Questions?
-Just ask.
-Blog entry comming soon...
+Just ask under my blog entry.